-Here are just a few of many examples of beneficiaries and locall initiatives currently being run.
+Here are just a few of many examples of beneficiaries and local initiatives currently being run.

 Local beneficiaries: There have been numerous local groups and local organisations that have been helped.
 Just a few examples include Manchester Children’s Hospital, Christie Cancer Hospital, First Responders, Community Centre, Scout Groups, Poynton In Bloom, Senior citizens trips out, etc. etc.

-Local initiatives for the hard of hearing: We are launching a new local initiative that will benefit people who are hard of hearing – Lets Loop Poynton.
+Local initiatives for the hard of hearing: We have launched a new local initiative that will benefit people who are hard of hearing – Lets Loop Poynton.

 Local initiatives for those at risk of stroke or heart troubles: In associating with the Stroke Association and Clinicians, we highlight to shoppers in Poynton if they be at risk due to their blood pressure by a free Blood Pressure test.